Former DU professor GN Saibaba acquitted by Bombay HC in Maoist links case

 The court has ordered his immediate release from Nagpur Central Jail where he was lodged after being sentenced for life in 2017.

-The Bombay High Court on Friday acquitted former Delhi University professor GN Saibaba in a case of having links with Maoists, reported PTI.
+The Bombay High Court on Friday acquitted former Delhi University professor GN Saibaba after he was sentenced to life imprisonment in March 2017 for having links with Maoists, reported Bar and Bench.

+A bench of Justices Rohit Deo and Anil Pansare held that a sessions court in Gadchiroli had charged Saibaba under provisions of the Unlawful Activities (Prevention) Act without sanctions from the central government.

-Saibaba was sentenced to life in the case in March 2017 and has since been lodged in the Nagpur Central Jail.
+Following his conviction in 2017, Saibaba was lodged at the Nagpur Central Jail.
 He was arrested in May 2014 after the police alleged that he was “likely to indulge in anti-national activities”.
 The former professor was granted interim bail in April 2016.

 The 55-year-old is wheelchair-bound as he suffers from ailments due to which 90% of his body is disabled.